markpwns1/jammy/README.md

   c: () => 7
 };
 ```
+Items in a table may be separated by either `,` or `;` and a separator is not needed for the last element.

 ### Table length
 Jammy has two ways to determine a table's length.
 One is to use `len my_table`.
 This is equivalent to Lua's `#my_table`.
 The other, more reliable (but slower) way is to use a function that Jammy has added to Lua's standard library: `table.length`.
 This counts the number of keys in a table.